-Heat demands comprise space heating and dirinking hot water demands from residential and comertial trade and service (CTS) buildings.
-Process heat demands from the industry are, depending on the required temperature level, modelled as electrcity, hydrogen or methane demand.
+Heat demands comprise space heating and drinking hot water demands from residential and commercial trade and service (CTS) buildings.
+Process heat demands from the industry are, depending on the required temperature level, modelled as electricity, hydrogen or methane demand.

-The spatial distribution of annual heat demands is taken from the Pan-European Thermal Altlas version 5.0.1 [Peta].
-This source provides data on annual european residential and CTS heat demands per hectar cell for the year 2015.
+The spatial distribution of annual heat demands is taken from the Pan-European Thermal Atlas version 5.0.1 [Peta].
+This source provides data on annual European residential and CTS heat demands per census cell for the year 2015.
 In order to model future demands, the demand distribution extracted by Peta is then scaled to meet a national annual demand from external sources.
 The following national demands are taken for the selected scenarios:

 Heat demands per sector and scenario

-The resulting data is stored in the database table demand.egon_peta_heat.
-The implementation of these dataprocessing steps can be found in HeatDemandImport.
+The resulting annual heat demand data per census cell is stored in the database table demand.egon_peta_heat.
+The implementation of these data processing steps can be found in HeatDemandImport.

-Figure Spatial distribution of residential heat demand in scenario eGon2035 shows the distribution of residential heat demands for scenario eGon2035, categorized for different levels of annual demands.
+Figure Spatial distribution of residential heat demand per census cell in scenario eGon2035 shows the census cell distribution of residential heat demands for scenario eGon2035, categorized for different levels of annual demands.

 ../_images/residential_heat_demand.png

-Spatial distribution of residential heat demand in scenario eGon2035
+Spatial distribution of residential heat demand per census cell in scenario eGon2035

 SELECT (b.demand/f.count * UNNEST(e.idp) * d.daily_demand_share)*1000 AS demand_profile